13%: the upskilling number that quietly breaks the agentic AI business case

 Fund the hard box.

-Third, protect a deliberate-practice pipeline on purpose.
-If agents take the junior work, you owe your juniors a manufactured equivalent — rotations, real ownership, supervised hard problems — or you're borrowing your supervisory capacity from a future you've decided not to fund.
+Protect a deliberate-practice pipeline on purpose.
+If agents take the junior work, you owe your juniors a manufactured equivalent (rotations, real ownership, supervised hard problems) or you are borrowing your supervisory capacity from a future you have decided not to fund.

-The number to remember isn't the 36% who expect automation, or the 82% who expect more of it.
-It's the 13% who can actually work with what's being deployed — and the 81% who got there once someone bothered to teach them properly.
+The 36% who expect automation and the 82% who expect more of it are the numbers boards quote.
+The two that decide the outcome are the 13% who can actually work with what is being deployed, and the 81% who got there once someone bothered to teach them properly.
 The lever exists.
 Most enterprises just haven't pulled it.

 Tarry Singh is the founder and CEO of Real AI (realai.eu), an enterprise AI advisory and deployment firm working with global enterprises on production agent systems, model risk, and AI sovereignty strategy.
 He also leads Earthscan (earthscan.io) for Energy AI, and is a founding contributor to the EU-funded HCAIM and PANORAIMA programmes for responsible AI education across European universities.
 He writes at tarrysingh.com.